 - 1. How is the Genesis passage in this study helpful in working out solutions to respond to sexual violence in our society? - 2.
 How do you view the church structures in terms of gender justice? - 3.
 Name five things you will do to restore relationships within your family and church. - 4.
-How can we encourage our churches to challenge gender stereotypes? - 5.
-In what ways can the structures and power relations in our churches be changed in order facilitate for the equality of women and men?
-List some practical steps that could be taken in Sunday school, youth group, women's group, men's group, church leadership etc.
+How can we encourage our churches to challenge gender stereotypes?

-6See page 67 for the full text.
+5 See page 67 for the full text